citp/privacy-policy-historical/t/ta/tar/targetsportsusa.com.md

-> *The following text is extracted and transformed from the targetsportsusa.com privacy policy that was archived on 2017-07-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170705014514id_/https%3A//www.targetsportsusa.com/t-privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the targetsportsusa.com privacy policy that was archived on 2019-04-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190430183917id_/https%3A//www.targetsportsusa.com/t-privacy.aspx) for the most accurate reproduction.*

 # Privacy Policy Details | Target Sports USA.com

-### PRIVACY POLICY | TARGET SPORTS USA

 This privacy identifies what personal information we collect when you visit our website, what choices you can make about your personal information, how we use this data, and how we protect your personal information.

 TargetSportsUSA.com respects your privacy, and we will do our best to earn and keep your trust.
 All personal information that you share with us is treated with the utmost cares.
 TargetSportsUSA.com has created this policy statement in order to demonstrate our firm commitment to the privacy of all our Customers nationwide

-**What is covered by this policy**
+**What is covered by this policy:

+**

 This Privacy Policy applies to website operated by Delmic Enterprise LLC and its Affiliates nationwide.
 The purpose of this policy is to tell our Customers what information we collect, how it is used, where it is used and how to contact TargetSportsUSA.com with privacy inquiries.

-**Information we collect and how we use it
+**Information we collect and how we use it:

 **

 TargetSportsUSA.com collects information, including personal information, which you provide to us when you visit our website.
 Personal information includes information that can identify you such as your full name, your e-mail address or postal address, birth date, payment details, product references and purchasing history.

 TargetSportsUSA.com collects and uses your personal information to conduct business with you and to improve your experience with us.
 Some examples include:

   * Making an online purchase
   * Creating a wish list